klin059/course-scheduling-TWschools/README.md

 schedules in **.xlsx** format and pickle format.

 - **course_scheduling_app.py** can be used to deploy a dash application for course scheduling.
-The original concept was to do manual scheduling through the designed interface but the prototype was discontinued due to time constraint.
-The script is saved in the repository as it may be useful for other interested parties.
+The app will automatically derive the feasible periods for a course selected.
+Hence doing manual course scheduling in the app is straight forward since you don't have to manually check constraints and find out all the feasible periods.

 # Running the scripts
 Use the following command to solve the scheduling problem: